Skip to Content

 Attend a fall festival or fair.

-If you’d like to celebrate the fall in Atlanta, don’t miss Oktoberfest Atlanta, Fall Fest in Candler Park, the Fall Festival on Ponce, and the Chastain Park Arts Festival.
+If you’d like to celebrate the fall in Atlanta, don’t miss Scarecrows in the Garden at the Atlanta Botanical Gardens, Fall Fest in Candler Park, the Fall Festival on Ponce, and the Chastain Park Arts Festival.
 For a complete list of fairs and festivals in Georgia, click here.

 Go leaf-peeping at your local Georgia park.